 Let working assumptions that register points like these be encoded in the practice and responses of the humanoids, and rule-following will materialize amongst them without the need for reflective thought.
 It will prompt them without hesitation to treat their dispositions, on the one side, as lenses in which basic patterns reveal themselves instance by instance; but, on the other, as lenses that are likely to require correction in light of the hindrances that may arise.
 In actively making a judgment on some basic case, then, they will naturally see themselves as trying to attend to the pattern or property targeted, conscious that effort is needed to avoid the danger of going astray.
 In other words, they will control consciously, intentionally and defeasibly for tracking that property.
 They will fit the bill for following basic rules.

 How might a rule show up in the experience of the humanoids?
-Looking at an examples of a tool or a game or a sum, to revert to earlier cases, how might they be able to see an abstract pattern there that they might try to track over further instances?
+Looking at an example of a tool or a game or a sum, to revert to earlier cases, how might they be able to see an abstract pattern there that they might try to track over further instances?
 Presumably the extrapolative disposition resulting from their sensitization, modulated by the disposition to interrogate that disposition for the presence of a hindering factor, would let that pattern become salient.
 It will not be a pattern with which they can be acquainted in the way a defining formula would allow but a pattern discerned proleptically in their anticipation of where those dispositions would lead.

-For a model of what is likely to happen, think of how a group of friends might be said to know a route across a complex mountain park from point A to B. They might not be able to draw that route or describe it or give instructions to others about how to follow it.
+For a model of what is likely to happen, think of how a group of friends might be said to know a route across a complex mountain park from points A to B. They might not be able to draw that route or describe it or give instructions to others about how to follow it.
 Yet, they can be said to know the route in virtue of knowing that they each have a generally reliable disposition to move correctly from the starting point to a particular landmark; that at each landmark short of the terminus they will have a similar disposition to move on correctly to another landmark; and that any failure on the side of one is likely to be corrected in negotiation about the discrepancy with others.
 They will know the route proleptically, by grace of the interacting dispositions on which they rely.

 As that group of friends have this dispositional, intersubjectively dependent grasp of the route from A to B, so we may think of the humanoids as having such a grasp of the pattern associated with a basic rule.
 And as the friends can set out consciously and intentionally to follow the route across the mountains, knowing that despite their best efforts, they may fail, so something similar is going to be true of the humanoids as they control for following a basic rule.